Man pages for ltsp applets are maintained in markdown format in

 TODO: heredocs «- use tabs, and also see: https://www.kernel.org/doc/html/v4.10/process/coding-style.html#indentation.

 - Don't use periods for single sentence comments or commit messages.
 Do use periods for multiple sentences.
-Start with a capital letter.
-It's like chatting on IRC.
+Start with a capital letter, like in online chat rooms.

 If possible, put everything in /usr/share/ltsp and symlink binaries etc to appropriate places in FHS.